openvinotoolkit/openvino/docs/articles_en/get-started/configurations.rst

    For NPU <configurations/configurations-intel-npu>
    GenAI Dependencies <configurations/genai-dependencies>

-For certain use cases, you may need to install additional software, to use the full potential of OpenVINO™.
-Check the following list for components for elements used in your workflow:
+For certain use cases, you may need to install additional software, to benefit from the full potential of OpenVINO™.
+Check the following list for components used in your workflow:

 | **GPU drivers**
 |   If you want to run inference on a GPU, make sure your GPU's drivers are properly installed.